SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![TeacherHP](./testImage/TeacherScreen/TeacherHP.JPG)

-- If I click on Manage Lectures I can see the list of my lectures.
+- If I click on `Manage Lectures` I can see the list of my lectures.

 ![ManageLecture](./testImage/TeacherScreen/ManageLecture.JPG)

-- If I click on button Switch to Virtual, I should be able to switch the lecture only if this moment is before 30m the scheduled time.
-If I click, a modal confirmation in shown.
+- If I click on the button `Switch to Virtual`, I should be able to switch the lecture only if this moment is before 30m the scheduled time.
+If I click, a modal asking for confirmation is shown.

 ![ModalChangeConfirm](./testImage/TeacherScreen/ModalConfirmChange.JPG)

-- If I click on button Yes, in this case a modal with the information about the success is shown.
+- If I click on the button `Yes`, a modal with the information about the success is shown.

 ![ModaleChangeSuccess](./testImage/TeacherScreen/ModalChangeSuccess.JPG)